strongloop/strong-supervisor/README.md

   -h,--help          Print this message and exit.
   -v,--version       Print runner version and exit.
   -d,--detach        Detach master from terminal to run as a daemon (default
                      is to not detach).
-  -l,--log FILE      When detaching, redirect terminal output to FILE, in
+When detaching, the --log option defaults to supervisor.log -l,--log FILE      Write supervisor and worker terminal output to FILE, in the app's working directory if FILE path is not absolute.
+                     To create a log file per process, FILE supports simple substitutions of %p for process id and %w for worker id FILE defaults to "-", meaning log to stdout.
-                     the app's working directory if FILE path is not absolute (default is supervisor.log) -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE already has a valid pid in it (default is not to) --cluster N        Set the cluster size (default is off, but see below).
+  -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE
+                     already has a valid pid in it (default is not to).
+  --cluster N        Set the cluster size (default is off, but see below).
   --no-profile       Do not profile with StrongOps (default is to profile
                      if registration data is found).